PostgreSQL: Platforms

-PostgreSQL can be expected to work on any of the following instruction set architectures (and operating systems): 64-bit x86-64 and 32-bit x86 on Windows XP (or later) and other operating systems; these are supported on other than Windows: 64-bit ARM and the older 32-bit ARM, including older such as ARMv6 in Raspberry Pi), z/Architecture, S/390, PowerPC (incl.
-64-bit Power ISA), SPARC (also 64-bit), IA-64 Itanium (HP-UX), MIPS and PA-RISC.
+PostgreSQL can be expected to work on any of the following instruction set architectures (and operating systems): 64-bit x86-64 and 32-bit x86 on Windows and other operating systems; these are supported on other than Windows: 64-bit ARM and the older 32-bit ARM, including older such as ARMv6 in Raspberry Pi), RISC-V, z/Architecture, S/390, PowerPC (incl.
+64-bit Power ISA), SPARC (also 64-bit), MIPS and PA-RISC.
 It was also known to work on some other platforms (while not been tested on for years, i.e. for latest versions).

 Database administration

 Open source front-ends and tools for administering PostgreSQL include: